kessoning/homeland/README.md

 everytime you make an edit.

 ### License
-Do everything you want with the code, as long as it is not for commercial purpose (jn that case let me know).
+Do everything you want with the code, as long as it is not for commercial purpose (in that case let me know).
 Just, mentioning me would be much appreciated.

 Sharing is caring.